WHAT IS PROFESSIONAL REGISTRATION (RLIANZA)?

 A few benefits of being professionally registered are:

-- Greater influence within your organisation and industry
+- Gain greater influence within your organisation and the wider sector

 WHO IS ELIGIBLE?